JankyCS/fridge-recipes-mern/README.md

 ## How To Use
 After registering and logging in on the website, users are prompted to a dashboard, where they can add items to their "fridge".
 These can be any food-items/ingredients found in the user's kitchen - they don't necessarily need to be refrigerated!

-Then, a page of recipes is automatically returned to the user, based on the ingredients they already have
+Then, a page of recipes is automatically returned to the user, based on the ingredients they already have.

 ![Edit Fridge Contents](https://i.ibb.co/N9B3q5f/fr2.png)